NM-Games/super-splash-bros-2/README.md

   Activating this power-up will drop a poop bomb out of the back of the performer.
 The poop bomb will move towards the water.
 Once it hits the water, it will create a geyser that will push all players nearby it upwards, and damages them too.
 After the geyser disappeared, you still have a moment until all the victims are back on the platforms again.
   - [+] Great way to temporarily get rid of enemies, and to make them more vulnerable for a rocket hit.
   - [-] Requires some timing and aiming skills.
+  - [-] Not strong enough against enemies with force fields.
 - **Exclusive Platform**
   This power-up creates a special platform underneath the performer for 10 seconds.
 And only the performer can collide with it!
 Other players will fall right through it.
   - This power-up requires the player to be in the air, otherwise it will not activate.